lib-static/howto/howtos/clonegithubrepo.md

 title: How To Clone a Repository in GitHub
 ---

-This guide will help you clone a repository from your GitHub account to GitHub desktop.
+This guide will help you clone a repository from your online GitHub account to GitHub desktop.
 Cloning a repository allows you to edit and create website code within a text editor, such as [Visual Studio Code](visualstudiocode.html){:target="_blank"} or [Atom](installatom.html){:target="_blank"}.
 This will also download your website code files locally on your computer.

 {:.alert .alert-warning}
 Before you clone your repository, you will need to install [GitHub Desktop.](githubdesktop.html){:target="_blank"}